 In the center are some stemmed goblets.
 These have a frosted band decorated with a stylized wheat pattern.
 These are non other than the Libbey "gray wheat" or sometimes "silver wheat" glasses.
 This pattern was used on several different styles of glasses (Libbey is prolific).
 Here's a picture of the pattern:

 I was just suuuper drunk when I took this picture.
 Sorry--I actually just found this pic online and thought it was great.
 Here's a far better one that features the pattern nicely, as well as a small juice glass in this range too:

-You can find these all over Etsy and Ebay--from good deals to skin-flaying expensive, so shop with discretion.
+You can find these all over Etsy and Ebay--Or, in my case, from my grandma.
+But online, there are good deals to skin-flaying expensive ones, so shop with discretion.
 There are many patterns similar to this--I'm a bit more partial to the leaf version--and there's a really lovely simple clear goblet with silver rim by Libbey that's very modern and sleek.